draft notes Field Journal

 Without Brand Kit: New employees spend their first week hunting for templates on SharePoint, asking colleagues which logo to use, and getting told their deck “doesn’t look right.”

 With Brand Kit: New employees open the Create tab, see the official Brand Kit, and start creating on-brand content from day one.
+They can also grab the same .potx template directly from File → New → Office (because the OAL surfaces it there) — useful for the team members who don’t yet have a Copilot licence.
 No hunting, no guessing, no brand police emails.

 Best Practices